albertlauncher/documentation/src/help.md

 ##### [Documentation](/docs/)

 The documentation should cover everything you are concerned about.
-From a users point of view the user guide explains how to use Albert.
-Developers will find informations about the development of albert too.
+Users find a user guide, while devs can learn how to extend the app with plugins, scripts or executables.

+##### Troubleshooting and support

+If you have questions or problems using albert ask Google.
+Solutions are spread over GitHub, Blogs, Reddit, [superuser.com](https://superuser.com/questions/tagged/albert), etc. If you did not find the answer for your question, post it on superuser.com and tag it with [`#albert`](https://superuser.com/questions/tagged/albert).
+To get attention post the link in the chats.

 ##### Chats

+These chats are for discussion around albert.
+Note that **these chats are no support chats**.
+Unless your problem is interesting or new you will probably get no answer.
+The chats are bridged using [MatterBridge](https://github.com/42wim/matterbridge) so it does not matter which chat you join.

 - [Telegram](https://telegram.me/albert_launcher_community)
 - [Discord](https://discord.gg/enGMWUG)
 - [IRC](irc://irc.freenode.net/albertlauncher) / [(Web Client)](http://webchat.freenode.net?channels=%23albertlauncher)

 ##### [Github repository]({{ site.repository }})

 If you wonder why Albert does this and that check out the source code to see how things work under the hood.
-If you think you encountered a bug, file an issue or check if somebody did already.